camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 Later, the first active child instance of the process instance is migrated followed by the migration of its active child instances.
 In this stage, jobs, incidents and variables contained in each active element is also migrated.

+While traversing each active element, the migration plan is used to determine the target element for each active element.
+For each active element, `processDefinitionKey`, `bpmnProcessId`, `elementId`, `version` properties are updated to the target process definition.

 ### Unsubscribing/subscribing from/to catch events

+Following operations are performed in respective order for each active element as the execution continues to migrate each active element:

-If a catch event is not mapped, the subscription to the catch event is removed.
+- If a catch event exists in the source process instance and not part of the migration plan, the subscription to the catch event is removed.
-If a catch event exists in the target process definition and not part of the migration plan, a new subscription is created for the catch event.
+- If a catch event exists in the target process definition and not part of the migration plan, a new subscription is created for the catch event.
-This operation is performed per active element as the execution continues to migrate each active element.

 ### Migrating catch events subscriptions

+After removing and adding subscriptions to catch events, the migration continues with migrating the catch events per active element.
-If a catch event is mapped, the subscription to the catch event is migrated.
+If a catch event in the source process is mapped to a catch event in the target process, the subscription is migrated.
-This operation is also performed per active element as the execution continues to migrate each active element.
+As done for each active element, the catch event's `processDefinitionKey`, `bpmnProcessId`, `elementId` properties are updated to the target process definition.
 Please note that, it is possible to change the interrupting status of the catch event during migration.

 ## Limitations